pupilfirst/pupilfirst/.github/pull_request_template.md

 - [ ] Check if changes in _packaged_ components have been published to `npm`.
 - [ ] Add development seeds for new tables.
 - [ ] If the updates involve Graph mutations ensure that the files are migrated to the new approach without a mutator.
+- [ ] If the updates involve adding a new table ensure that rate limiting is added and documented in the `docs/developers/rate_limiting.md` file.